git-lfs/git-lfs/docs/api.md

 ## POST /objects/batch

-This request retrieves the metadata for a batch of objects, given a JSON body containing an array of objects with the oid and size of each object.
+This request retrieves the metadata for a batch of objects, given a JSON body containing an object with an array of objects with the oid and size of each object.

 ```
 > POST https://git-lfs-server.com/objects/batch HTTP/1.1